 to Global Crises.
 Read more…

 This group – the Citizen Engagement Action Team (CEAT) — drafted a proposal to create a flourishing culture of citizen engagement for adoption by the City of Cincinnati by January 2017.
-WCC along with other civic organizations and community councils will be asked to pass a resolution in support of city council adopting the proposed policy and principles. ~ Jeanne Nightingale, VP Civic Engagement
+WCC along with other civic organizations and community councils asked to pass a resolution in support of city council adopting the proposed policy and principles. ~ Jeanne Nightingale, VP Civic Engagement